ypsitau/pico-jxgLABO/index.md

 - For Pico ... [pico-jxgLABO.uf2](https://github.com/ypsitau/pico-jxgLABO/releases/latest/download/pico-jxgLABO.uf2)
 - For Pico 2 ... [pico2-jxgLABO.uf2](https://github.com/ypsitau/pico-jxgLABO/releases/latest/download/pico2-jxgLABO.uf2)

 Connect your Raspberry Pi Pico to your computer's USB port while holding down the BOOTSEL button.
 This will mount the Pico as a mass storage device.
 If you are using Windows, it will appear as a drive (e.g., D:).
-Once mounted, you can copy the generated binary to the Pico.
+Once mounted, you can copy the generated binary to the Pico:

 After copying the binary, the Pico will reboot and start running the program.